-The increase in our second-quarter and first-half 2022 oil revenues as compared to the same periods in 2021 is primarily due to (i) an increase in oil price and (ii) the Sabalo/Shad Acquisition and Pioneer Acquisition, both of which occurred during the second half of 2021, and the related increase in our oil sales volumes.
-The increase in our second-quarter and first-half 2022 NGL and natural gas revenues as compared to the same periods in 2021 is primarily due to increases in NGL and natural gas prices, partially offset by the Working Interest Sale, which occurred during the second half of 2021, and the related decrease in our NGL and natural gas sales volumes.
+The increase in our third-quarter 2022 oil revenues as compared to the same period in 2021 is primarily due to an increase in oil price.
+The increase in our third-quarter year-to-date 2022 oil revenues as compared to the same period in 2021 is primarily due to (i) an increase in oil price and (ii) the Sabalo/Shad Acquisition and Pioneer Acquisition, both of which occurred during the second half of 2021, and the related increase in our oil sales volumes.

+The increase in our third-quarter 2022 NGL and natural gas revenues as compared to the same period in 2021 is primarily due to increases in NGL and natural gas prices.
+The increase in our third-quarter year-to-date 2022 NGL and natural gas revenues as compared to the same period in 2021 is primarily due to increases in NGL and natural gas prices, partially offset by the Working Interest Sale, which occurred during the second half of 2021, and the related decrease in our NGL and natural gas sales volumes.